 Vice President (campus development) Antti Ahlava, D.A., M. Arch. (b.
 1967) has a Doctorate from the University of Art and Design Helsinki in 2002.
 He is Professor of Emergent Design at Aalto University.
 He was previously Head of the Department of Architecture at the School of Arts, Design and Architecture.
 His interests include building design and urban design.
 In addition to his work at Aalto University, he has taught at Aarhus Architecture School, The Royal Danish Academy of Fine Arts and the University of Technology in Vienna.

 Vice President Hannu Seristö

-Vice president (external relations) Hannu Seristö, D.Sc.
+Vice President (external relations) Hannu Seristö, D.Sc.
 Econ. (b.
-1962) has a doctorate from the Helsinki School of Economics.
-He is professor of international business.
-Seristö was previously Vice President of knowledge networks at Aalto University and worked before Aalto University at the Helsinki School of Economics as professor and vice rector.
+1962) has a Doctorate from the Helsinki School of Economics.
+Professor Seristö was previously Vice President of knowledge networks at Aalto University and worked before Aalto University at the Helsinki School of Economics as professor and vice rector.
 He has also held positions related to international business in Polar Electro Oy, Suunto Oy and Finnair, and has worked as a consultant at McKinsey.

 Vice President, Art and creative practices